 1. (opening balance - $20,000 income payment) x 1.08

-So, by the end of three years, all investment earnings have been included in Gareth's preserved benefits and his income payment have used up both his unrestricted and restricted non-preserved benefits.
+So, by the end of three years, all investment earnings have been included in David's preserved benefits and his income payment have used up both his unrestricted and restricted non-preserved benefits.

 |Tip: When dealing with a fund which fully preserves benefits upon commencement of a transition to retirement pension, consideration should be given to first commencing an account based pension with all unrestricted non-preserved benefits and afterwards a transition to retirement pension using preserved funds.
 The could allow the member to keep their unrestricted non-preserved funds in case of emergency.|